 However, much of the research suggests that the potential antidepressive effects of 5-HTP are stronger when combined with other substances or antidepressant medications, compared to when they are used alone (

-5-HTP supplements increase serotonin levels in your body, which may improve symptoms of depression, especially when used in combination with other antidepressant substances or medications.
+5-HTP supplements increase serotonin levels in your body, which could improve symptoms of depression, especially when used in combination with other antidepressant substances or medications.
 Nonetheless, more research is needed.

 There is currently no known cause of fibromyalgia, but low serotonin levels have been associated with the condition (

-This has led researchers to believe that increasing serotonin levels through 5-HTP supplements may benefit people with fibromyalgia (
+This has led researchers to believe that increasing serotonin levels may benefit people with fibromyalgia (

 However, not enough research has been conducted to draw any clear conclusions about the effectiveness of 5-HTP at improving fibromyalgia symptoms.